AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Methodology

 \section{Methodology}

-Our proposed approach AD-DAE is a Diffusion Auto-encoder (DAE)-based framework which generates disease progression images by introducing: (i) \textit{Latent Shift Estimation} module, which induces controlled movements in the latent representational space of DAE to generate progression follow-up images from baseline; and (ii) \textit{Consistency} module, which implicitly guides the latent movements by ensuring that changes between the baseline and generated follow-up images align with the required progression attributes.
-The architectural flow of our devised method is illustrated in Figure~\ref{fig:architechture} and the algorithmic overview is given in Algorithm \ref{alg:ad_dae}.
+Our proposed approach AD-DAE is a Diffusion Auto-encoder (DAE)-based framework which generates disease progression images through: (i) \textit{Latent Shift} module, which induces controlled movements in the latent representational space of DAE to generate progression follow-up images from previous time-point; and (ii) \textit{Consistency} module, which implicitly guides the generation of follow-up images by correlating with progression attributes and constraining the generations to be confined to Alzheimer's disease–relevant anatomical regions.
+The architectural flow of our devised method is illustrated in Figure~\ref{fig:architechture}.

-In the \textbf{DAE} formulation, the encoding ($\mathcal{E}$) component maps input images ($x \in \mathbb{R}^{h \times w}$) into latent representations ($z \in \mathbb{R}^d$), which guides the denoising diffusion component ($\mathcal{D}$) during image generation ($\hat{x} \in \mathbb{R}^{h \times w}$).
+In the \textbf{DAE} formulation, the encoding ($\mathcal{E}$) component maps input images ($x \in \mathbb{R}^{h \times w}$) into latent representations ($z \in \mathbb{R}^d$), which guides ($z = \mathcal{E}(x)$) the denoising diffusion component ($\mathcal{D}$) during image generation ($\hat{x} \in \mathbb{R}^{h \times w}$).
 This latent space enables us to devise a mechanism to generate disease progression images by shifting the progression-related dimensions of the DAE latent representation ($z$).

-The \textbf{Latent Shift} required to generate a progression follow-up image ($x_f$) from a subject's current baseline image ($x_b$) is estimated through a learnable module ($\mathcal{A}$) that maps progression attributes (cognitive status and age) into a latent shift vector ($z^{'}$).
-This mapping ensures that the latent shift $z^{'}$ lies in the subspace of the latent representational space ($z_b = \mathcal{E}(x_b)$).
-The latent shift operation is confined within a subset ($m$) of the latent dimensions, allowing decoupling of progression-related factors from other subject-identity related factors of latent $z_b$.
-The resulting shifted latent representation further guides the denoising diffusion ($\mathcal{D}$) to generate a follow-up image ($\hat{x}_{f}$).
+The latent movement required to generate a progression follow-up image ($x_f$) from a subject's previous time-point image ($x_b$) is estimated through a \textbf{Latent Shift} module ($\mathcal{A}$) that maps progression attributes (cognitive status and age) into a latent shift vector ($z^{'}$).
+This mapping ensures that the latent shift $z^{'}$ lies in the subspace of the latent representational space ($z = \mathcal{E}(x)$) learnt by DAE.
+The latent shift operation is constrained to allow decoupling of progression from subject-identity related factors of latent $z_b$.
+The resulting shifted latent representation further guides $\mathcal{D}$ to generate a follow-up image ($\hat{x}_{f}$).

-The \textbf{optimization} of the latent shift estimator ($\mathcal{A}$), without direct supervision from the true subject-specific follow-up image $x_f$, is achieved by introducing a consistency module ($\mathcal{R}$).
-The \textbf{Consistency} module ($\mathcal{R}$) regresses the progression attributes, ensuring consistency with the inputs of $\mathcal{A}$, given the baseline ($x_b$) and the generated follow-up ($\hat{x}_{f}$) as input.
-As $\mathcal{R}$ learns to regress the progression attributes, the latent shift estimator $\mathcal{A}$ is implicitly guided to produce semantically meaningful movements in the latent space, thereby enabling transformation of $x_b$ into a progression image ($\hat{x}_{f}$).